Tyrese919/Bit-Feeling/README.md

 **Milestones**:

 Week 1 & 2:
-- you can say how you are feeling
+- You can say how you are feeling